 The student should:

-- have an increased understanding of representative texts, genres and tendencies in modern Latin American literature.
+- have an increased understanding of representative texts and films representing different genres and tendencies in modern Latin American literature and culture.

 The student should:

 - further develop essential skills at textual analysis and be able to read and interpret modern literary texts in Spanish

 - further develop the ability to express himself/herself in written and oral Spanish, both about literary and cultural topics, as well as more generally